smarinovic/smarinovic.github.io/_posts/2020-07-15-MinaliC-web-server-BoF.md

 After a lots of "try and fail" attempts a place for shell code was finally found.
 If we place egghunter in Host header and egg+shellcode in Agent header, shellcode will end up in a memory and egghunter will eventually find it.

-* Final exploit code is following
+* Final exploit code is following:

 ```
 #!/usr/bin/python
 import socket